Blog: Food security - the debate rages on

 It is an opportune time to hear from academics and governments on the issue and we will bring the news and views from the event.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Fresh produce, Frozen, Ice cream, Meat & poultry, Natural & organic, Retailers, Seafood, Snacks, Sustainability & the environment, World foods

 Companies: European Commission